Do expats from Illinois still owe Illinois state taxes?

 2) Sever ties with Illinois

-• Sell property: Consider selling or renting out property you own in Illinois to indicate you no longer have a significant connection to the state.
+• Sell property: Consider selling or renting out all of the real property you own in Illinois to indicate you no longer have a significant connection to the state.

 • Transfer IDs and registrations: Update your driver’s license and vehicle registration to your new state.
 This demonstrates your commitment to your new domicile.